Publishing addiction science

 Alcohol Bibliographies

-Given the reviewing, abstracting, and indexing work at the Journal, the Center and its library became a major source for compiling bibliographies related to alcohol studies.
-Early works include the Bibliography on Alcohol Problems compiled by Mark Keller and Vera Efron in 1955, the three volumes of the International Bibliography of Studies on Alcohol, edited by Mark Keller, and Alcohol Education Materials edited by Gail Milgram.
+Through its extensive work in reviewing, abstracting, and indexing literature in the Quarterly Journal of Studies on Alcohol, the Center of Alcohol Studies and its library became a leading resource for alcohol-related bibliographies.
+Notable early efforts include the Bibliography on Alcohol Problems compiled by Mark Keller and Vera Efron in 1955, the three volumes of the International Bibliography of Studies on Alcohol, edited by Mark Keller, and Alcohol Education Materials edited by Gail Milgram.

-The Raymond G. McCarthy Memorial Collection at the Rutgers Center of Alcohol Studies Library features three volumes of cumulative bibliographies in three volumes of its inventory: Section A (cca.
-1935-1950), Section B (1951-1965), and Section C (1966-1976).
-The original idea came from Mark Keller, editor of QJSA, and Selden D. Bacon, director of CAS, to gather the full-text originals of all publications abstracted and indexed in the Classified Abstract Archive of the Alcohol Literature and the QJSA and name the collection after Raymond G. McCarthy, the director of the Rutgers Summer School of Alcohol Studies.
+A major archival resource, the Raymond G. McCarthy Memorial Collection at the Rutgers Center of Alcohol Studies Library includes three volumes of cumulative bibliographies in three volumes of its inventory: Section A (ca. 1935-1950), Section B (1951-1965), and Section C (1966-1976).
+The collection originated from an idea by Keller and Selden D. Bacon, then editor of QJSA and director of the Center, respectively.
+They envisioned a repository of full-text originals of all works abstracted and indexed in CAAAL and QJSA, naming it in honor of Raymond G. McCarthy, longtime director of the Summer School of Alcohol Studies.

 Bibliographies were promoted to SSAS alumni in the Alumni News with other publications